makiwara-fr/Subtitle-Renamer/README.md

 Don't loose time anymore renaming each of your subtitles files with the videos of your favorite series.
 Do it automatically at once !

+Match automatically videos and subtitles and rename the subtitles with the same name as video

 ## Formats recognized